HyeonuPark/Snark-lang/Reference.md

 ]
 ```

-There's a syntactic sugar for array of key-value pairs.
+There's a syntactic shortcut for array of key-value pairs.

 ```
 let pairs = [